Alxmrphi/Icelandic/index.md

  ('írlandi', 0.4321120083332062)]

 ```
 These seem more sensible.
-This goes to show the effect that good qualitiative data has on word embedding models.
+This goes to show the effect that good qualitiative data has on word embedding models (or rather, any model).